-What are the parts of a lacrosse stick & why are they significant?
+Breaking down the parts of a lacrosse stick

 When a player looks at another player’s stick they are, in a way, looking into the other player’s soul.
 The style and type of the player who owns the stick can be seen from how the lacrosse stick is strung up, along with the type of stick.
 This article will discuss the anatomy of the stick, and the importance of keeping your stick up to par.